ef-tools/efVideoTube-node/README.md

 ## Renew

-For a few years ago, I developed [efVideoTube (C#)](https://github.com/ef-tools/efVideoTube-cs) for sharing videos among my friends.
+A few years ago, I developed [efVideoTube (C#)](https://github.com/ef-tools/efVideoTube-cs) for sharing videos among my friends.
-As the time goes, I feel some drawbacks of the program, such as inflexible of authentication, unoptimized UI on cell phones, etc.
+As the time goes, I feel some drawbacks of the program, such as inflexibility of authentication, unoptimized UI on cell phones, etc.
-So I decide to renew the project.
+So I decided to renew the project.

 The new project is changed from the architecture, it ditches B/S for SOA.
 It composites a web service and clients on different platforms.
-Unlike the original C# version, which uses client certificates to authenticate users, this version of efVideoTube uses database to validate user accounts so that it supports all devices.
+Unlike the original C# version, which uses client certificates to authenticate users, the new version uses database to validate user accounts so that it no longer relays on client side support.

 ## Features